delneg/source-map-sharp/README.md

 UPD: The issue above was closed, and this project is now being used by Fable to generated Source Maps.
 Hooray!

-P.S.
-If you're a user that needs netstandard2.0 (as opposed to current netstandard2.1), please file an issue.

 ### Files - status

 Legend: